MikeAustin71/ianatzformatInfo/README.md

 This application was designed to operate on multiple operating systems including Mac-OS, Linux and Windows.

-**However, to date, this application has only been tested on Windows.**
+**However, to date, this application has only been tested successfully on Windows and Linux Mint 19-2.**